lyndametref/DatascienceCoursera/06_notes.md

 *a probability mass function (PMF) is a function that gives the probability that a discrete random variable is exactly equal to some value.*

 http://en.wikipedia.org/wiki/Probability_mass_function

+Valid PMF:
+ 0. It must always be larger than or equal to 0.
+ 0. The sum of the possible values that the random variable can take has to add up to one.